netmindms/ednio/README.md

 How to build
 ------------

-To build the sources, you need scons build tool.
+To build the sources, you need cmake build tool.
 On Ubuntu, you can install it as following.

-	$ sudo apt-get install scons
+	$ sudo apt-get install cmake

-In case of other Linux, refer to scons.org of official scons home page.

-After you install scons, you just enter follwing command on top folder of source to build
+After you install cmake, do following instructions on top folder of source to build

+	$ mkdir mybuild
+	$ cd mybuild
-	$ scons
+	$ cmake ..

-Or, To include non-block, asynchronous mode wrapper API for some famous libraries, run as follwing.

-	$ scons configure ssl=true curl=true libevent=true
-	$ scons
+	$ make

 How to install
 --------------
 You may want to install this library.
-To do so, run 'scons install' after build.
+To do so, run 'make install' after build.

-	$ scons install

-The default destination is /usr/local/lib/ for so file and /usr/local/include/ednio/ for header files.
-If you change the destination, specifiy prefix option.

-	$ scons install prefix=/your/prefered/folder
+	$ make install

 Typical Usage